blog detail

 Photo by Charles Mann from Shutterstock

-A wet/dry vacuum extension allows you to vacuum out your rain gutters from the ground.
-Most online retailers and hardware stores carry wet/dry vacuum kits.
-You may even be able to rent one.
+A wet/dry vacuum or shop vac extension allows you to vacuum your rain gutters from the ground.
+Many online retailers and hardware stores carry these kits for purchase or rent.

-Pros: The powerful suction allows you to remove most leaves, dirt, other debris, and standing water quickly.
-In some cases, the long hose allows you to reach second story roofs from the ground.
+Pros: The powerful suction allows you to remove debris and standing water quickly by acting as a gutter vacuum.
+In some cases, the long hose allows you to reach second-story roofs from the ground.

-Cons: Wet/dry vacuums can be heavy and unwieldy to maneuver on a ladder when cleaning out overhead gutters.
-Heavier debris like twigs, wet leaves may clog the vacuum hose and attachment.
+Cons: Wet/dry vacuums can be heavy and unwieldy to maneuver.
+Heavier debris like twigs or wet leaves may clog the vacuum hose and attachment.

 3. Garden Hose Method